 Extract from a map annexed to Auction Particulars for Hawhill Farm, Great Ellingham dated September 1920.
 Original held at Wymondham Town Archive

 The property was demolished during WWII and the land became part of Deopham Airfield.
 According to the informative booklet ‘A Little History of Great Ellingham’ (W R Lebbell & S Fay), the family then living at Hawhill Farm at that time spent the war years living in a wooden building.
+I mention this again at the end of the blog.

 1920 Auction Particulars